LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

 -   **Alert**: Use an alert to warn users to take care when performing a task.

--   **Tip**: Use a tip to provide informative text or helpful hints.
-You can use a tip to provide an alternative method of performing a task.
+-   **hint**: Use a hint to provide informative text or helpful hints.
+You can use a hint to provide an alternative method of performing a task.

 - The following screenshots show the different types of special markdown items and the icons used:

     !IMAGE[](images/image37.png)

-    _Special markdown items in the IDLx_
+    _Special markdown items in IDLx_

     !IMAGE[](images/image39.png)